Control with uncertain data of socially structured compartmental epidemic models: Control of epidemic dynamics

 Thus, we introduce the optimal control problem

 subject to

 with initial condition $\fI(\as,0) = \fI_0(\as)$, $\fS(\as,0) = \fS_0(\as)$ and $\fR(\as,0) = r_0(\as)$.

 The number of infected individual is measured by a monotone increasing function $\psi(\cdot)$ such that $\psi:[0,1]\to\mathbb{R}_{+}$.
-This function models the policy maker's perception of the impact of the epidemic by the number of people currently infected.
-For example $\psi(I)=I^q/q$, for $q>1$ implies an underestimation of the actual number of infected that we expect to result in the need for a larger penalty term than $q=1$.
+This function models the policy maker's perception of the impact of the epidemic by the number of people currently infected {and in the sequel will be referred to as \emph{perception function}}.
+For example $\psi(I)=I^q/q$, for $q>1$ implies an underestimation of the actual number of infected corresponding to $q=1$.
 The control aims to minimize this measure of the total infected population by reducing the rate of interaction between individuals.
 We consider a quadratic cost for its actuation.

 Such control is restricted to the space of admissible controls